This Bakewell tart recipe is a labour of love and an ode to my favourite sweets treat as a child.

 - 50 g Flaked Almonds

-- Add the Ground Almonds, Sugar, Flour, Salt for the Pastry Case into a large cold metal mixing bowl
+- Add the Ground Almonds, Sugar, Flour, Salt for the Pastry Case a food processor.

-- Add in the whole egg and 2 egg yolks and bring together to form a smooth pastry and place in the fridge for at least an hour to cool
+- Add in the whole egg and 2 egg yolks and bring together to form a smooth pastry.

-- Flour a large surface and roll out the pastry into a large disk about 3-4mm thick, working in a cool environment helps as this pastry is very 'short'
+- Flour a large surface and roll out the pastry into a large disk about 5mm thick.

-- Line a greased and floured 25cm with the pastry filling any gaps with the left over pastry and cover in baking parchment and bake in the preheated oven for 40-45 minutes until the pastry case is cooked but not coloured
+- Line a greased and floured 25cm with the pastry filling any gaps with the left over pastry.

-- Remove from the oven and allow to cool for 30 minutes reducing the oven temperature to 165°C
+- When cooked remove from the oven and take out the baking beans then allow to cool for 30 minutes.

-- When cooled cut and overhanging pastry from the case and prepare the Frangipane filling
+- When cooled cut any overhanging pastry from the case and prepare the Frangipane filling.